 Dr. Janette Hughes (Community Zone Lead)

-Dr. Hughes is the Canada Research Chair in Technology and Pedagogy and Associate Professor in Digital Literacies at the University of Ontario Institute of Technology where she teaches and conducts research in the Faculty of Education.
+Dr. Hughes is the Canada Research Chair in Technology and Pedagogy and Associate Professor in Digital Literacies at the Ontario Tech University where she teaches and conducts research in the Faculty of Education.
 Her research and teaching interests include: critical digital literacies, digital making, adolescent literacies and identity, writing and digital media, new literacies and conceptualizations of learning, and digital citizenship.
 Digital literacies encompass all conceptions of engaging in meaning-making, mediated by texts that are read, received, interpreted, produced and distributed through digital means.
 She is particularly interested in how digital technologies enable users to teach, learn, connect, collaborate, communicate, critique, create and promote social change.
 In her research lab — STEAM 3D Maker Lab — the team works with learners of all ages in a makerspace environment, where participants engage in innovative production pedagogies.
 See work in her lab and research projects here.

 Dr. George Gadanidis (Mind Zone Lead)